XiangmingKA/academic-kickstart4/content/project/4 A Unity3D Tank Game/index.md

 # Project summary to display on homepage.
 summary = """
- This is the curriculum project at UESTC.<br>
+ This is a curriculum project at UESTC.<br>
  I'm responsible for all the code and game design
  """